-- Liba Liba Houseboats: Only outside, at the manager’s discretion
+- Liba Liba Houseboats: At the manager’s discretion, only outside

 - Renmark Houseboats (formerly Warriuka): At the manager’s discretion, small dogs only

 - River Murray Houseboats: At the manager’s discretion

 - Magnum Houseboats: At the manager’s discretion

 Keep in mind that much of the Murray River is bordered by national park here, the Murray River National Park.
-Luckily, dogs are allowed on a leash in the Paringa Paddock section and Lyrup Flats, in between the towns of Renmark and Berri.
-But dogs are not allowed in other sections, including Katarapko (except the old rodeo ground), Gurra Gurra or on Bulyong Island.
+Luckily, dogs are allowed on a leash in the Paringa Paddock, Lyrup Flats and Kingston-on-Murray sections.
+Note though that dogs are not allowed in other sections, including Katarapko (except the old rodeo ground), Gurra Gurra or on Bulyong Island.

 Another Cute Option…

 While not a standard houseboat, I also had to share with you another dog-friendly boat hire option in South Australia.

 River Wren at Murray Bridge, just 1hr east of Adelaide, has a fleet of six petite riverboats for hire.
 With beds for four passengers, these cute boats are ideal for couples or small families.
-Dogs are allowed on each boat, including inside.
+Pet dogs are allowed on each boat, including inside.
 Based on prior reviews, it’s best to reduce the reduce the number of people on the boat if you’re bringing along a dog, especially a larger breed, otherwise it can get quite crowded.